Download Whitepaper

 BackupAssist Central Administration allows you to securely manage all of your BackupAssist installations from a web console, within your local area network (LAN).

-• The console can also be used to start a remote session to any BackupAssist installation on your LAN.
-The session provides access to the Backup and Settings tabs so you can create and modify backup jobs and modify BackupAssist settings.
+The console can also be used to start a remote session to any BackupAssist installation on your LAN.
+The session provides access to:

-The other computers (BackupAssist installations) are added to the target computer's Central Administration console.
-The target computer will remember and authenticate the computers that have been added to the console.
-For that reason, it is recommended that you choose one computer to be your target computer and use it every the time.
+The other computers (BackupAssist installations) are added to the host computer using the Central Administration console.
+These computers are called nodes.
+The host computer will remember and authenticate the computers that have been added to the console.
+For that reason, it is recommended that you choose one computer to be your host computer and use it every the time.

-This section explains how to enable and log into the Central Administration web console, and how to configure and use the functions available.
+This section explains how to enable and configure Central Administration, and the settings that are available.

 1. Start BackupAssist.